Shaqoo/BizStockApplication-FinalProject/README.md

 # BizStockApplication
-BizStock is a modern inventory and stock management system built with ASP.NET Core, Entity Framework Core, and PostgreSQL.
+BizStock is a modern inventory and sales management system built with ASP.NET Core, Entity Framework Core, and PostgreSQL.
 It is designed to help businesses manage products, brands, categories, users, and transactions efficiently.

 🚀 Features